-NMD4C (NMD for Canada) is a new pan-Canadian network that brings together the country’s leading clinical, scientific, technical and patient expertise to improve care, research and collaboration in neuromuscular disease.
+NMD4C (Neuromuscular Disease Network for Canada) is a new pan-Canadian network that brings together the country’s leading clinical, scientific, technical and patient expertise to improve care, research and collaboration in neuromuscular disease.

 Launched in January 2020 with funding from the Canadian Institutes of Health Research – Institute of Musculoskeletal Health and Arthritis (CIHR-IMHA) and Muscular Dystrophy Canada (MDC), NMD4C received a network grant in July 2023 for a five year funding period.
-NMD4C builds on existing national initiatives for these rare and often debilitating disorders: the Canadian Neuromuscular Disease Registry (CNDR), the Canadian Pediatric Neuromuscular Group (CPNG), and the former neuromuscular network CAN-NMD.
+NMD4C builds on existing national initiatives such as the Canadian Neuromuscular Disease Registry (CNDR), the Canadian Pediatric Neuromuscular Group (CPNG), and the former neuromuscular network CAN-NMD.

 The mission of NMD4C is to improve the care, research and treatment of NMDs for all Canadians.
 Its vision is to be a comprehensive, inclusive, open and enduring network through which Canadian stakeholders can share expertise and data, and collaborate on joint activities and research for the benefit of Canadian patients.